ObaidUrRehman/ng-drag-drop/README.md

 To start the dev flow on your system, follow these steps:

 1. `npm install` on the root of this repo.
 2. `npm install` in the demo folder.
 This is where the demo app resides.
-Sort of a test & play yard for ng2-drag-drop package.
+Sort of a test & play yard for ng-drag-drop package.
 3. Next you need to sym-link your package with the demo folder so your changes to the package are reflected in the demo app.
 Please remember the demo and the package are seperate apps & the demo app does not get published to npm.
-To link run `npm link` on the root of the repo followed by `npm link ng2-drag-drop` in demo folder.
+To link run `npm link` on the root of the repo followed by `npm link ng-drag-drop` in demo folder.
 You can read more about `npm link` [here](https://docs.npmjs.com/cli/link).
 4. Finally run `npm run dev` at the root.
 This will open up the demo app in browser.
 5. Now you can make changes to the actual component or the demo app and debug.
 Please note that changing the code of demo app will autoreload the browser but you'll need to manually refresh the page if you change the component code.